ms-iot/azure-client-tools/docs/device-agent/schema/configuration-groups/meta-object.md

         <td>Reported</td><td>Yes</td>
     </tr>
     <tr valign="top">
+        <td>Description</td><td>`detailed` indicates the current component status should be reported in detail.<br/>
-        <td>Description</td><td>`true` indicates the current component status should be reported.<br/>
+        `minimal` indicates the current component status should be reported at minimal.<br/>
-        `false` indicates the current component status should not be reported to the device twin.
+        `none` indicates the current component status should not be reported to the device twin.
 If it has been reported in the past, it should be removed.</td>
     </tr>
     <!-- time -->
     <tr valign="top">